 Bible verses about excuses

-Christians are a new creation we can’t live a life of willful sin.
-If a person practices sin that person is not a true Christian at all.
+Christians are a new creation.
+We can’t live a life of willful sin.
+If a person practices sin that person is not a Christian at all.

 There are hypocrites everywhere you go in life.
 You don’t accept Christ for others you do it for yourself.

 You are responsible for your own salvation.
-Other ways people make excuse are by being afraid to do God’s will.
+Another way you can make excuses is by being afraid to do God’s will.

 - “He that is good for making excuses is seldom good for anything else.”
 Benjamin Franklin